aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/xpsoptions/_index.md

 | [`draw_slides_frame`](/slides/python-net/aspose.slides.export/xpsoptions/draw_slides_frame/) | True to draw black frame around each slide.<br/>             Read/write **bool**. |

-### Examples

-The following example shows how to converting presentations to XPS using default settings.

-            The following example shows how to converting presentations to XPS using custom settings.

 ### See Also
 * class [`SaveOptions`](/slides/python-net/aspose.slides.export/saveoptions)
 * class [`XpsOptions`](/slides/python-net/aspose.slides.export/xpsoptions)